Cloudbox/autoscan/README.md

+# UNMAINTAINED
+This repo will be archived when I finish work on [morana](https://github.com/tminaorg/morana)

 # Autoscan

 Autoscan replaces the default Plex and Emby / Jellyfin behaviour for picking up file changes on the file system.